PART ONE: ANACHRONISM

 Trainer Mike looked like he'd been hit over the head with a hammer.
 "Really?"

 Trainer Mike breathed a sigh of relief and wiped a bead of sweat from his forehead.
 "That's great news, great news.
-Not the part about your love life, the part about you being insane.
+Not the part about your love life, the part about you being sane.
 I really thought I would have to commit you to the asylum.
 Scary thought there.
 But we're okay.
 It's just your love life…I mean, not 'just'—your love life is obviously very important.
 I'm here for you.
 You have to understand that.
 Whether you're single or insane, I'm here.
 But you're not insane.
 Thankfully."

 "I'm bad with practical jokes," I said, grinning.